moorepants/learn-multibody-dynamics/generalized-forces.rst

 generalized speeds characterize completely the motion of the system.
 The velocities and angular velocities of every particle and rigid body in the system are a function of these generalized speeds.
-The time rate of change of the generalized speeds :math:`\frac{du}{dt}` will then play a criticale role in the formulation of theof the right hand side of the multibody system equations of motion.
+The time rate of change of the generalized speeds :math:`\frac{du}{dt}` will then play a critical role in the formulation of the right hand side of the multibody system equations of motion.

 Take for example the multibody system shown in